USEPA/RAQSAPI/README.md

 of the request.
 After each call to the API a five second stall is invoked to help prevent overloading the Data Mart API server and to serve as a simple rate limit.[1]

+# About the timeliness of AQS Data

+EPA’s AQS Datamart API, the service that RAQSAPI retrieves data from, does not host real time data (data collected today).
+If real time data is needed, please use the AirNow API and direct all questions toward real time data there.
+RAQSAPI does not work with AirNow and cannot retrieve real time data.
+For more details see section 7.1 of the (About AQS Data page)<sup>3</sup>.

 # Installing RAQSAPI